ergo-services/ergo/docs/advanced/message-versioning.md

 This differs from Protobuf/Avro where adding optional fields is compatible.
 In EDF, every change requires explicit versioning.

+Yes, this means more work upfront.
+But consider the alternative: Protobuf lets you add an optional `Priority` field, and everything "just works" - until you spend three days debugging why orders aren't prioritized correctly.
+Turns out half your cluster sends the new field, half ignores it, and the receivers silently default missing values to zero.
+Good luck finding that in logs.

+EDF makes this impossible.
+The receiver either handles `OrderV2` with its `Priority` field, or it doesn't - and you know this at compile time, not at 3 AM when on-call.

 ## Version Lifecycle

 With compatibility rules clear, how do versions evolve over time?